boboppie/RSSS/README.md

 ## Citing

-A manuscript has been submitted to *Briefings in Bioinformatics* for peer reviewing.
+A manuscript has been submitted to *Briefings in Bioinformatics* for peer review.

 ## Obtaining